virtuozzo/cloudscripting-docs/docs/creating-manifest/visual-settings.md

 ### displayfield
 (*spacer* is an alias)

-The text field intended only for display that is not validated and not submitted.
+Text field intended only for not validated and not submitted display.

 ![displayfield](/img/displayfield.jpg)
 @@@